nachazo/scryfalldler/README.md

     Download the Client from GitHub
     * Press the green `Clone or Download` button in the upper right, fallowed by `Download Zip`
     * Extract the archive to your desired location
     * In a command prompt, change the directory to the scryfalldler folder and type `php scryfalldler` to ensure it is working.
-You should see a list of all the possible commands and brief descriptions.
+You should see a list of commands and brief descriptions.

 ## Usage
 To run Scryfaddler, you must have a command prompt opened to the directory scryfaddler is in.